ue bot icon

 • Related to a limited-number technique is the “deadline” tactic, in which some official time it is placed on the customer’s opportunity to get what the compliance professional is offering.

 • In the instance of the scarcity principle, the power comes from two major sources.
 The first is familiar.
-Like the other weapons of influence, the scarcity principle trades on our weakness for shortcuts… In addition, there is a unique, secondary source of power within the scarcity principle: as opportunities become less available, we lose freedoms; and we hate to lose freedoms we already have.
+Like the other weapons of influence, the scarcity principle trades on our weakness for shortcuts… In addition, there is a unique, secondary source of power within the scarcity principle: as opportunities become less available, we lose freedoms, and we hate to lose freedoms we already have.

 • Child psychologists have traced the tendency back to the start of the third year of life – a year independently identified as a problem by parents and widely known to them as the “terrible twos period.”
 Most parents can attest to the development of a decidedly more contrary style in the children around this period.
-Two-year-olds seem masters of the art of resistance to outside, especially parental, pressure: Tell them one thing, they do the opposite; Give them one toy, they want another; Pick them up against their will, they wriggle and squirm to be put down, Put them down against their will and they claw and struggle to be carried.
+Two-year-olds seem to be masters of the art of resistance to the outside, especially parental, pressure: Tell them one thing, they do the opposite; Give them one toy, they want another; Pick them up against their will, they wriggle and squirm to be put down, Put them down against their will, and they claw and struggle to be carried.

 • Why should psychological reactance emerge at the age of two?
 Perhaps the answer has to do with the crucial change that most children go through around this time.
 It is then that they first come to a full recognition of themselves as individuals.
 No longer do they view themselves as mere extensions of the social milieu but rather as identifiable, singular, and separate.

 • When our freedom to have something is limited, the item becomes less available, and we experience an increased desire for it.
-However, we rarely recognized that psychological reactance has caused us to want the item more; all we know is that we want
+However, we rarely recognize that psychological reactance has caused us to want the item more; all we know is that we want

 • The irony is that for such people – members of fringe political groups, for example – the most effective strategy may not be to publicize their unpopular views, but to get those views officially censored and then publicize the censorship.

 • …developmental psychologists reported that as a general style, the desire to oppose adult control begins quite soon in adolescence, around the start of teenage years.
-Non-scientific observers have also noted that the early rise of these strong oppositional tendencies.
+Non-scientific observers have also noted the early rise of these strong oppositional tendencies.

 • The realization that we have limited information allows us to apply the scarcity principle to realms beyond material commodities.
 The principle works for messages, communications, and knowledge, too.
 Taking this perspective, we can see that information may not have to be censored for us to value it more; it need only be scarce.